 1. What is Tallgrass Film Festival?

 Tallgrass Film Festival, or Tallgrass for short, is devoted to independent film – movies typically made outside the big-budget Hollywood system.
-In 2022, the festival will screen 248 features and shorts and offer 84 events such as parties, educational panels on a range of industry topics and Q&A sessions with visiting filmmakers.
-Organizers have an exciting lineup of special events planned to commemorate the festival’s 20th anniversary.
+In 2024 the festival will screen more than 129 features and shorts and offers a mix of free and paid events along with extensive educational programming.

 Women pose for a selfie at the Tallgrass Film Festival